-When an identifier is referenced within a scope, SystemVerilog follows the Verilog name search rules, and then searches in the \$root global name space.
-An identifier in the \$root global name space can be explicitly selected by pre-pending "\$root." to the identifier name.
+When an identifier is referenced within a scope, SystemVerilog follows the Verilog name search rules (where first the nested scope is searched (1364-2001 12.6) and then the instance hieararchy is searched (1364-2001 12.5)).
+Nested module declarations and local root are searched as part of the nested scope search with the local root being the termination of the nested scope search. , and then searches in the \$root global local root name space.
+An identifier in the \$root global name space can be explicitly selected by pre pending \$unit:: "\$root." to the identifier name.
 For example, a \$root global variable named system_reset can be explicitly referenced from any level of hierarchy using \$root.system_reset.